kurtatwork/KurtAtWork-OpenSea-Auto-Uploader/README.md

 This script allows you to upload and sell **as many NFTs as you want to Opensea**, all **automatically** and **quickly** (about 2 NFTs per minute) **with metadata integrated**, and **Ethereum** and **Polygon** Blockchains are supported.

 **You can decide whether you want to upload or sell your NFTs, or both**.
-Currently this code has a hard coded schedule of a 6 month sales listing (the old code was breaking at this point so i figured an easy fix was to just comment out that line of code and let the default value do its thing)
+Currently this code has a hard coded schedule of a 6 month sales listing (the old code was breaking at this point so i figured an easy fix was to just comment out that line of code and let the default value do its thing, since what I wanted was the default anyway)

 ## Changelog